Al-Tawiya Tower

-A fortress tower known as Al-Tawiya Tower, Al-Tawiya Fort, or Al-Tawiya Fortress Tower is situated in the middle of Saudi Arabia's Jubail Governorate.
-It is thought that the fort was built in 1928 AD in order to safeguard the Al-Tawiya well.
+A fortress tower known as Al-Tawiya Tower, Al-Tawiya Fort, or Al-Tawiya Fortress Tower is situated in Jubail, Saudi Arabia.
+It is thought that the fort was built in 1928 in order to safeguard the Al-Tawiya well.
 The final tower of Al-Tawiya Fort was built, which helped to hide it from visitors behind the tall woods so that it might become a truck stop.

 Geographical location

 The fort is situated in the current heart of Jubail and on the western side of the former Jubail Governorate.

-label
+Label

 The Towiya Tower was given its name after the well that guards it, and it is rumored that the well next to it is folded in shape.

 The fort's well

 Near the fort is where you'll find the Al-Tawiya well.
 The Bedouin tribe used to go to this water source to water their animals in the past.
 Before the construction of artesian wells, the well served as Jubail's residents' primary supply of water.
 Years before the nineteenth century AD, the Al-Tawiya well was well-known, but it is now underground.